 Calls were made to the Attorney General’s office and Peck did receive a letter from Weeks Hospital stating concerns for the community if a gathering of that magnitude was held in the middle of a pandemic, in a place with no cases.

 Several of the featured speakers of the event recount being contacted by The New York Times, Associated Press and NPR, leading up to and during the event.
 They deleted the emails, thus denying the press another chance to raise alarm.
 A poll of attendees afterwards asked if anyone came down sick.
 Not one person said yes.
-Despite the concern of locals and the media, new coronavirus cases were actually lower in Lancaster County following the event than preceding it: a 7-day average of 30 on the 22nd of June compared to 22 two weeks following the event on July 12th.
+Despite the concern of locals and the media, new coronavirus cases were actually lower in New Hampshire following the event than preceding it: a 7-day average of 30 on the 22nd of June compared to an average of 22 in the two weeks following the event on July 12th, while in Coos County (NH) where PorcFest was held there was a 7-day average of 0 new cases as of June 22 and a 7-day average of 1 new case on July 12.

 - Sturgis Motorcycle Rally, South Dakota (Aug 7-16, 2020)